getporter/porter/docs/content/cli/bundles_inspect.md

 ### Options

 ```
+      --autobuild-disabled   Do not automatically build the bundle from source when the last build is out-of-date.
       --cnab-file string     Path to the CNAB bundle.json file.
   -f, --file porter.yaml     Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
       --force                Force a fresh pull of the bundle
   -h, --help                 help for inspect
       --insecure-registry    Don't require TLS for the registry
   -o, --output string        Specify an output format.
 Allowed values: plaintext, json, yaml (default "plaintext")
   -r, --reference string     Use a bundle in an OCI registry specified by the given reference.
 ```

 ### Options inherited from parent commands